hyphacoop/one.compost.digital/content/pieces/repairing-the-broken-links/index.md

 I should have seen the end coming.
 On the morning of our presentation, I scrambled to put together a quick tutorial for Just Constellations using NewHive.
 But the program was barely working.
 Though it came together in the end, the warning signs were right in front of me; despite the obvious, ever-encroaching decay, I failed to save my pages.
 It was riddled with broken image links on pages I’d just created days prior.

 {{< figure src="just-constellations.gif" alt="A three-slide tutorial with screenshots of the Just Constellations web plugin.
 Slide 1: 'What you'll see if you're on a webpage in our star-map.
 Want to add it?'
 Slide 2: 'What you'll see if you're on a webpage in our star-map.
 Click a star to move to a highly related to whatever page youre currently on.'
-Slide 3: 'Use the submission form to grow our star-map!'" class="has-shadow" >}}
+Slide 3: 'Use the submission form to grow our star-map!'" class="has-shadow" caption="Image via Annie Howard">}}

 Despite the tenuousness of our web page and fledgling software, the conference presentation was a dream.

 Too many other pieces of our shared archive remain deleted or inaccessible, but this image remains: the two of us, dressed in our gayest summertime finery, beaming in a conference room where we’d soon have an eager audience of co-creators.
 More than two dozen people came to share their incredible knowledge using our newly functional plugin, giving reality to our dream of constellating social justice resources.
 As I wrote in my journal that night: “In no way could I imagine how affirming our presentation would be.
 We of course have given it our all, but sharing that baby with the world is always going to be a leap of faith.”

-{{< figure src="just-constellation-cards.jpg" >}}
+{{< figure src="just-constellation-cards.jpg" alt="an image of business cards" caption="Image via Annie Howard">}}

 Sad as it is to say, all relationships are too a leap of faith.
 There is no guarantee of persistence or longevity, however eternal they might feel in the moment.
 I wrote that weekend that “This whole thing wouldn’t have been possible or desirable in the first place without their magical energy and passion,” and that “I feel so unself-conscious in their presence, a sensation I’ve surely been missing as of late.”
 Even knowing all that would follow in the years after that momentous and challenging weekend, I wouldn’t trade it for anything.
 Rereading my journal now, the specific beauty of our shared adventures remains undimmed.